fl4re/open_bilrost/docs/config.md

 **[Home](Home)**

 ### Overview
-Node proxy is using nconf as a key/value local store.
+Bilrost uses nconf as a key/value local store.
 For some use cases, we need to store persistently data.
 Nconf is great for doing this with json files, and support also remote storage.

 ### Where to find?
         %APPDATA/Bilrost on Windows®